Yammi2002/RaceRL/README.md

 Run mlagents-learn --help again to confirm it works

 ### 4. Train the model
-Start training with:
+Start training with: mlagents-learn Assets/ML-Agents/Configs/car_config.yaml --run-id=anyidyouwant
-mlagents-learn Assets/ML-Agents/Configs/car_config.yaml --run-id=<id-run>

 Press **Play** in the Unity Editor scene to see the vehicle moving autonomously